 Our Growing Gardeners Zoom Course—Vegetable Gardening for Beginners

-If you could not get into this course, don't worry!
-We offer several courses throughout 2021—and we plan to pilot a Spanish language version in late February 2021 (check back here!).
+We offer several courses throughout 2021—and we are piloting a Spanish language version in late February 2021 (see announcement above).
 You can also peruse and download our Vegetable Gardening Handbook for Beginners (scroll to the bottom of this webpage).

 For questions about the Growing Gardeners project, contact email@example.com.

 Do you want to start growing your own vegetables?
 Do you have gaps in your vegetable gardening knowledge that may hold you back?
 Discover world-class UCANR* resources to solve problems in your garden?
 If so, join us live on Zoom, as our Growing Gardeners instructors help you gain the skills and confidence to grow vegetables successfully.
 Our instructors are eager to share their wealth of science-based knowledge with you.

 This Vegetable Gardening for Beginners course covers the basic principles of growing your own vegetables.
 After you complete the course by attending all 12 hours of instruction, you receive a UC certificate as a Growing Gardener in Vegetable Gardening.

 - Evaluate your site